NASA-IMPACT/veda-ui/docs/adr/002-application-architecture-for-configurability.md

 ### Challenge 2: Unconventional combination mechanism for instance configuration and UI components (via Git)
 The separation of application and content is currently done via Git submodules: the VEDA UI library source tree is injected into a Configuration project and then they are built together.
 This works and is lightweight, but is not a very common pattern which is an obstacle for new contributors to the project and new instances.

-### Challenge 3: Unmaintained design system
-VEDA UI currently uses a design system developed by DevSeed, which is not well maintained anymore.
-While being a great choice to get the application started, it now shows its shortcomings: It is not optimized for accessibility, which has become a more central requirement, and it misses many standard UI components that larger community design systems include.

 ### Need for a decision: continue to modify, refactor, or rewrite?
 The challenges mentioned above have perceivably slowed down our development of new features and made addressing integration project needs cumbersome in recent quarters.
 We expect the number of instances of VEDA UI to grow, which is great, but makes the need to make a decision whether to make fundamental changes to the application architecture more pressing.